Fair Trade Tourism Project Management

 End Child Prostitution, Child Pornography and Trafficking of Children for Sexual Purposes (ECPAT) - Netherlands: May 2014 - June 2015

-Through a partnership agreement with ECPAT Netherlands, Fair Trade Tourism is implementing a twelve month awareness raising and capacity building campaign entitled “Reducing violence against children, with a special focus on sexual exploitation of children and child sex tourism”.
-The project will run until June 2015 and seeks to achieve the following outcomes;
+Through a partnership agreement with ECPAT Netherlands, Fair Trade Tourism has implemented a 12-month awareness raising and capacity building campaign entitled “Reducing violence against children, with a special focus on sexual exploitation of children and child sex tourism”.
+The project ran until June 2015 andsought to achieve the following outcomes;

 1. Enhanced awareness and knowledge on violence against children, including sexual exploitation, among the public and relevant stakeholders at community, governmental and the private sector (tourism industry level);